purduesigbots/pros-docs/README.md

 > . ./docs-venv/bin/activate
 ```

-Whether or not you decide to use a virtual environment install all of the dependencies for building the PROS Documentation, run:
+Whether or not you decide to use a virtual environment, install all of the dependencies for building the PROS Documentation and then run:

 ```sh
 pip3 install -r requirements.txt